 \section{Discussion}

-The use of regularized regression techniques for selecting potentially important markers when jointly analyzing data from different data sources is hindered by data protection constraints, e.g., governance restrictions and fear of loss of intellectual property, that make pooling of individual-level data difficult or impossible.
-By re-formulating the statistics needed to perform componentwise likelihood-based boosting, we proposed a method adequate for this situation.
+The discovery and validation of biomarkers requires large patient cohorts and is aided by pooled and joint data approaches across institutions.
+The use of regularized regression techniques for selecting potentially important cancer biomarkers when jointly analyzing data from different data sources is hindered by data protection constraints, e.g., governance restrictions and fear of loss of intellectual property, which make pooling of individual-level data difficult or impossible.
+By re-formulating the statistics needed to perform componentwise likelihood-based boosting, we have proposed a method adequate for this situation.
 This proposed approach is solely based on univariable effect estimates and pairwise covariances, i.e. aggregated data.
-As the re-formulation involved no approximations, the results of the standard componentwise likelihood-based boosting using individual-level data and the proposed alternative are equal if the data are standardized globally.
+As the re-formulation involves no approximations, the results of standard componentwise likelihood-based boosting using individual-level data and the proposed alternative are the same if the data are standardized globally.

-In the given data situation, in which data are distributed over several cohorts, it is possible that the data need to be standardized per data site.
-The loss of performance due to the distribution process was only minimal in the considered simulation settings, in particular, if the number of cohorts was smaller than $10$.
-Besides, we showed empirically that the proposed method outperformed a standard univariable approach even for $20$ cohorts.
+In the given data situation, in which data are distributed over several cohorts, it is possible that the data need to be standardized at each data site.
+The loss of performance due to the distribution process was only minimal in the simulation settings we considered, in particular if the number of cohorts was smaller than $10$.
+In addition, we showed empirically that the proposed method outperformed a standard univariable approach even for $20$ cohorts.
 The loss in prediction performance was negligible overall.